Return to list of Network Members

 Dr Hannah Tweed

-Hannah is now a Research Associate on the Cultures of Care Project (PI Alice Walker), based at the University of York.
+Hannah is now a Research Associate on the Cultures of Care Project (PI Alice Walker), based at the University of York, where she convenes the MA in Medical History and Humanities.

 Research and Teaching Interests